The Lord of the Rings: The Two Towers: Special effects

 Weta began animating Gollum in late 1998 to convince New Line they could achieve the effect.
-Andy Serkis "played" Gollum by providing his voice and movements on set, as well as performing within the motion capture suit later on.
+Serkis "played" Gollum by providing his voice and movements on set, as well as performing in the motion capture suit later on.
 His scenes were filmed twice, with and without him.
-Originally, Gollum was set to solely be a CGI character, but Jackson was so impressed by Serkis' audition tape that they used him on set as well.

-Gollum's CGI model was also redesigned during 2001 when Serkis was cast as Sméagol, Gollum's former self, so as to give the impression Andy Serkis as Sméagol transforms into the CGI Gollum.
+Originally, Gollum was set to be solely a CGI character, but Jackson was so impressed by Serkis' audition tape that they used him on set as well.
+Gollum's CGI model was also redesigned in 2001 when Serkis was cast as Sméagol, Gollum's former self, so as to give the impression that Andy Serkis as Sméagol transforms into the CGI Gollum.
 The original model can still be glimpsed briefly in the first film.
-Over Christmas 2001, the crew proceeded to reanimate all the previous shots accordingly within two months.
-Another problem was that the crew realized that the cast performed better in the takes which physically included Serkis.
+Over Christmas 2001, the crew reanimated all the previous shots accordingly within two months.
+Another problem was that the crew realised that the cast performed better in the takes that physically included Serkis.
 In the end, the CGI Gollum was rotoscoped and animated on top of these scenes.

-Serkis' motion capture was generally used to animate Gollum's body, except for some difficult shots such as him crawling upside down.
+Serkis's motion capture was generally used to animate Gollum's body, except for some difficult shots such as him crawling upside down.
 Gollum's face was animated manually, often using recordings of Serkis as a guide.
 Gino Acevedo supervised realistic skin tones, which took four hours per frame to render.

 While the novel alludes to a division within his mind, the film depicts him as having a split personality.
-The two personas—the childlike Sméagol and the evil Gollum—are established during a scene in which they argue over remaining loyal to Frodo.
+The two personas—the childlike Sméagol and the evil Gollum—are established during "perhaps the most celebrated scene" in the film, in which they argue over remaining loyal to Frodo.
 The two personalities talk to each other, as established by contrasting camera angles and by Serkis altering his voice and physicality for each persona.
+The key scene, which Peter Jackson has called one of his favorites, depicting the inner struggle was written and directed by Fran Walsh.